Rural Connections

 E-bike try-outs and loans

-We have a full range of e-bikes which you can try out for free.
-You can test out our step through, hybrid, mountain, or cargo e-bikes free of charge.
-Our e-bike try-outs last for approximately 30 minutes where our qualified staff and volunteers will show you how the e-bike works as well as assist you with a run through of the differences between and a standard bike and make sure you feel confident when riding an e-bike.
-We also offer e-bike loans, from a short half hour local ride up to a few weeks.
-Simply get in touch with your local development officer (contact details below) to see what e-bikes they have and to arrange a try-out.
+Our e-bike try-outs lasted for approximately 30 minutes, with qualified staff and volunteers on hand demonstrate how the e-bike works as well as assist with a run through of the differences between an e-bike and a standard bike and make sure participants felt confident when riding an e-bike.
+We also offered e-bike loans, from a short half-hour local ride up to a few weeks.

 Non-standard cycle loans